A fortnight ago I became one of the forgotten people of this world, and now I hate everything I have become, a reality TV watcher.

 It all started earlier this year when my phone started running hot with offers of high speed NBN at low, low prices.

-'Low prices' was obviously a rich piece of irony, lost in translation between myself and the sales representative, who likely had no idea of the $60 billion we have paid for infrastructure that has Australia running 62nd in the world in terms of 'high speed'.
+'Low prices' was obviously a rich piece of irony, lost in translation between myself and the sales representative, who likely had no idea of the $52 billion taxpayers have shelled out for infrastructure that has Australia's internet speed ranked a respectful 62nd.

 After searching for neighbourhood networks without passwords I soon realised I had been left behind, trapped in a digital darkness of my own making.